We do SAME-DAY sWAP OUTs!

 Electric powerheads are motor-driven and provide quick connections for wands and electrical cords, manual carpet height adjustment, and easy maneuverability.

 Our retractable hose systems can store up to 50 feet of the central vacuum hose in the tubing within your walls.
 Hide-a-Hose systems save you from carrying cumbersome vacuums between rooms or upstairs.

 You may think your portable vac is doing a good job, but you’ll be surprised at how much more powerful a central vacuum is!

 If you’re tired of the hassle and inconvenience of standard vacuums, a central vacuum is a suitable option for your home.

 Choosing the right central vacuum system can be a little overwhelming.
 If you need help with your purchase or a central vacuum owner who needs assistance, don’t hesitate to reach out!

 We have been Consumer Choice Gold Award winners for ten years straight.
-Contact us today for a free estimate!
+Contact us today for an estimate!

 Here are a few other articles you might like: